 We present APAC-Net, an alternating population-agent control neural network for solving high-dimensional stochastic mean field games.
-To this end, our algorithm avoids the use of spatial grids by parameterizing the controls, $\phi$ and $\rho$ , using two neural networks, respectively.
+To this end, our algorithm avoids the use of spatial grids by parameterizing the controls, φ and ρ , using two neural networks, respectively.
 Consequently, our method is geared toward high-dimensional instances of these problems that are beyond reach with existing grid-based methods.
-APAC-Net therefore sets the stage for solving realistic high-dimensional MFGs arising in, e.g., economics [2, 3, 28, 31], swarm robotics [22, 44], and perhaps most important/relevant, epidemic modelling [13, 39].
-Our method also has natural connections with Wasserstein GANs, where $\rho$ acts as a generative network and $\phi$ acts as a discriminative network.
+APAC-Net therefore sets the stage for solving realistic high-dimensional MFGs arising in, e.g., economics [1, 3, 34, 30], swarm robotics [49, 25], and perhaps most important/relevant, epidemic modelling [43, 16].
+Our method also has natural connections with Wasserstein GANs, where ρ acts as a generative network and φ acts as a discriminative network.
 Unlike GANs, however, APAC-Net incorporates the structure of MFGs via (2.5) and (4.1), which absolves the network from learning an entire MFG solution from the ground up.
 Our experiments show that our method is able to solve 100-dimensional MFGs.
-As a future direction, we intend to investigate guidelines on the design of more effective network architectures, e.g., PDE-based networks [34, 51], neural ODEs [14], or sorting networks [4].
-We also intend to use of our framework to solve more realistic problems.